 Enjoy a day with the kids at the Betty Price Playground!
 This playground is named after the late Elizabeth "Betty" Price, a woman who led the way for African American women in Worcester.
 In 1973 she became the first African American woman elected to the School Committee.
-Mrs. Price was also the founder and director of the Prospect House, a human services agency that assisted the poor.
+Mrs. Price was also one of the primary founders and director of the Prospect House, a human services agency that assisted the poor.
 She later became an elected member of the Charter Commission that established Worcester's present-day form of municipal government.

 The property consists of two parcels: one initially acquired from Prospect House, Inc. in 1968 and a second parcel acquired by the City in 2000.